 In 2008 a group of survivors, family, caregivers, and medical professionals recognized that there are fundamental services missing from the established protocol of treating those with brain injury.
 It was and still is, important to us to have control of our treatments, our recovery, and our lives.
 It is our belief that we know best.

 Meaningful work, relationships, and independent living to the extent that fulfills us is all part of how we define personal success.
 The education and peer support BEST offers help participants live quality lives, define their interests, and build on their strengths.

 What does BEST do?

 - Project PEER – offers “Personal Empowerment through Education and Resources” as a holistic approach to empowering neurodiverse individuals through specialized futures planning, skills training, and peer mentoring to achieve personal success.

 - Education & Outreach – provides resources, presentations, workshops, and training built on best practices.
-Our education approach and content is developed by professionals with brain injuries for individuals with a brain injury and their families, caregivers, professionals, paraprofessionals, legislators, and the general public
+Our education approach is designed with neurodiversity in mind to help individuals and their families, caregivers, professionals, paraprofessionals, legislators, and the general public